hirohishi/MicEASH/README.md

     jupyter notebook
     ```
 4. Open the `Spatial_distance_analysis.ipynb` file in the Jupyter Notebook interface.
-5. Execute the notebook code to preprocess bright spot information data.
+5. Execute the notebook code.
+Enjoy!!

 ## Acknowledgements